deepin-community/node-inquirer/rxjs/docs_app/content/guide/operators.md

         },
         complete() {
           hasCompleted = true;
-          // If we still have timers running, we don't want to yet. if (allTimerIDs.size === 0) {
+          // If we still have timers running, we don't want to complete yet. if (allTimerIDs.size === 0) {
             subscriber.complete();
           }
         },
       });

-      // Return the teardown logic.
+      // Return the finalization logic.
 This will be invoked when
       // the result errors, completes, or is unsubscribed. return () => {
         subscription.unsubscribe();